volodia99/nonos/docs/api.md

     ds = GasDataSet(23, directory="tests/data/idefix_newvtk_planet2d")
     ```

-    `ds` contains in particular a dictionary with the different fields.
-You can check what fields are included in `ds` by running `ds.keys()`.
+    As mentioned earlier, `ds` contains in particular a dictionary with the different fields.
 Let's say you want to perform a vertical slice of the density in the midplane, plot the result in the `xy` plane and rotate the grid given the planet number 0 (which orbit is described in the planet0.dat file):
     ```python
     dsvm = ds["RHO"].vertical_at_midplane().map("x", "y", planet_corotation=0)
     ```